 Box 1: If you are affiliated with an apprenticeship program already, you check this and send the form to them.

-Box 3: If you aren’t affiliated with an apprenticeship program and don’t want to be, you still have to comply with all California Apprenticeship Council regulations which includes § 230.1 (c).
-In this situation you must send the form to all apprenticeship committee in the area where the job is located.
+Box 3: If you aren’t affiliated with an apprenticeship program and don’t want to be, you still have to comply with all California Apprenticeship Council regulations which include § 230.1 (c).
+In this situation, you must send the form to all apprenticeship committees in the area where the job is located.

 It is important to remember that the DAS 140 form is never submitted to the Division of Apprenticeship Standards.